lbk747/omni/README.md

     // Config.php
     'profiler' => true

+If you wish to disable the profiler during your application, just do:

+    Config::set('omni::profiler', false);

+>**Note::** This will only disable the output, it will still do it's background listening but will not output it to the browser.

 ## jQuery

 Set this option to `false` to not pull in jQuery from within the Omni profiler.
 This is useful if you already have jQuery present on your page requests.
 Set to `true` by default.